 The gears are turning

-Throughout the year we also embarked on an interesting journey of 365 Days of Design.
-These went out through our Instagram and Facebook.
+Over the year we also had a marketing campaign through Facebook and Instagram that we called 365 Days of Design.
 By the end it was clear we had barely scratched the surface for what designs are possible.

-Calgary Stampede 2019 will be our first, big push to market our jewellery.
-After more than a year of preparation, we look forward to seeing how it will be received.
+Calgary Stampede 2019 was our first, big push to market our jewellery.
+Look forward to seeing us at Stampede 2021 once COVID-19 subsides.

 No Small Task